How to Pack a Cooler like a Pro

 These are the best reusable freezer sheets we have used.
 They literally stay frozen for days (far longer than regular ice).
 They are foldable and lay flat in your cooler.

-When we’re using just reusable freezer sheets, we put one or two on the bottom and one or two on the top to sandwich in the cold.
-This is super effective for upwards of 4 days.
+When we use only reusable freezer sheets, we put one or two on the bottom and one or two on the top to sandwich in the cold.
+This method is super effective for upwards of four days.

 Hands reaching into a blue cooler full of ice to pick up a drink can